AZITH

 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking AZITH against the benefits expected for you.
+Your doctor has weighed the risks of you being given AZITH against the benefits expected for you.

 Keep this leaflet with your medicine.